INVESTIGATING EMERGENCY RESPONSE PERFORMANCE WITH INTELLIGENT USER INTERFACES

 The goal of the IntelliVisor project is to investigate how intelligent user interfaces should be designed, developed, and used to facilitate optimal task performance in emergency response situations.
 The adaptive support offered by intelligent user interfaces holds significant promise for first responders.
 By using artificial intelligence functionalities to recognize users’ goals, intelligent user interfaces can provide context-sensitive information to improve performance, reduce mental workload, and facilitate effective decision making.
 Given the physical and mental demands placed on them, first responders frequently face extraordinarily stressful situations that require decision making under time pressure.
 In these situations, cognitive resources and time are limited.
 An intelligent user interface that can recognize first responders’ goals and prioritize the types and sources of information needed for their tasks may significantly improve the performance of first responders

-The second aim is to conduct a set of formative evaluations to investigate whether the intelligent user interface offered through the VR-based scenario improves task performance, reduces cognitive load, increases presence, and improves usability compared to a conventional user interface that does not offer intelligent assistance.
+The second aim is to conduct a set of formative evaluations to investigate whether the intelligent user interface offered through the scenario improves task performance, reduces cognitive load, increases presence, and improves usability compared to a conventional user interface that does not offer intelligent assistance.